-On the final day of Ahasuerus's banquet, which was supposed to be the climax of his glory, the queen refused his request.
+On the final day of Ahasuerus's banquet, the queen refused his request.
 This is not insignificant.
-"The beautiful Vashti, wearing her royal diadem, was a living trophy of his power and glory."
 How was the king to show ultimate authority over his kingdom if he couldn't even garner respect in his own house?
 And how was he to inspire a military under his command if his own wife wouldn't come at his bidding?
 Vashti's courageous refusal was a massive blow to the king.
 He may have ruled 127 provinces, but it seems clear he had no idea how to love the one person who should have mattered most-his wife.